TWO COMMON APPROACHES TO PAIN & LIFE

 BOTH ENERGIES are part of the solution when used in a balanced way and in combination.

 What really matters is not what you do, but how you do it.You can absolutely develop body strength without tensing your body and disconnecting from its intelligence.
 You can use a crutch, if you need to, without getting unbalanced in the process.

 Recently, I taught a workshop for musicians and one participant had been experiencing pain in her left shoulder, arm, and fingers from playing her string instrument.

 I could see she was working harder than she needed to, which is why she was experiencing pain.
 Due to the unevenness of the instrument, it was also affecting her overall postural balance.
 I made suggestions to allow more integrated functioning so she could still play without working so hard.
-The following week, this more balanced approach to playing felt so much more comfortable, she came back to class with a big smile.
+The following week, this more balanced approach to playing felt already so much more comfortable, she came back to class with a big smile.
 With her new mindset using integrated functioning, she was on her way to keep creating healing space!

 When you function as an integrated whole,

 all body parts and energies work together harmoniously and are in balance.